-Prior to Town determination that land is ripe for more intensive development, the A-3 Agriculture district, along with the RH-1, A-2, and other districts that allow non-farm residences, per "Agricultural Preservation Area" development policies and Figure 5.
+Prior to Town determination that land is ripe for more intensive development, the A-3AT-35 Agricultural Transitione district is typically used, along with the RRH-1, RR-2, SFR-1, SFR-08, AT-5A-2, RM-8, RM-16, and other districts that allow non-farm residences, per "Agricultural Preservation Area" development policies and Figure 5.
 After such a determination, any of a number of residential or non-residential zoning districts, depending on development plan.